darrellroot/PackageSwiftPcapng/README.md

 **Warning: PackageSwiftPcapng is a 0.x release.
 The API and resulting data structure are not guaranteed to be stable.**

+## Background

 .pcapng files encode network packet captures.  .pcapng replaces the older .pcap file format and is the default output format used by Wireshark.
-The pcapng file format is documented at https://github.com/pcapng/pcapng/   A set of test .pcapng files for decode is at https://github.com/hadrielk/pcapng-test-generator
+The pcapng file format is documented at https://github.com/pcapng/pcapng/   A set of test .pcapng files for decode is at https://github.com/hadrielk/pcapng-test-generator  The older .pcap file format is documented at https://wiki.wireshark.org/Development/LibpcapFileFormat   The tcpdump CLI application packaged with MacOS sometimes outputs .pcap and sometimes outputs .pcapng format depending on command-line arguments.

+## PackageSwiftPcapng Functionality

+PackageSwiftPcapng performs 3 functions:

+1. Reads an array of Data and determines if the start of the file has the .pcapng or .pcap "magic number".

+2. Reads an array of Data and interprets it as a .pcapng file, returning a Pcapng() data structure.

-This package takes a stream of Data (presumably of a .pcapng data file) and attempts to decode it with a failable initializer, gnerating a Pcapng data structure:
+3. Reads an array of Data and interprets it as a .pcap file, returning a Pcap() data structure.

+## Determining File Type

+    public enum PcapType {
+        case pcap
+        case pcapng
+        case neither
+    public static func detect(data: Data) -> PcapType {}

+    switch PcapType.detect(data: data) {
+        case .pcap:
+        case .pcapng:
+        case .neither:
+    }

+## Reading .pcapng file

         let data = try Data(contentsOf: url)
         let pcapng = Pcapng(data: data)

+## Reading .pcap file

+        let data = try Data(contentsOf: url)
+        let pcapng = try Pcapng(data: data)

 PackageSwiftPcapng uses Apple's swift-log API for logging.
-See https://github.com/apple/swift-log Bootstrapping the logging system is not required to use PackageSwiftPcapng.
+See https://github.com/apple/swift-log Bootstrapping the logging system is not required to use PackageSwiftPcapng, but failure to bootstrap logging may result in significiant text output to STDOUT or STDERR.

-At this time PackageSwiftPcapng is read-only, and does not support creating .pcapng files.
+At this time PackageSwiftPcapng is read-only, and does not support creating .pcapng or .pcap files.

 To use PackageSwiftPcapng in your project, add PackageSwiftPcap to your project and add the following imports:

     import PackageSwiftPcapng
     import Logging  (optional)

-The Pcapng data structure follows the hierarchy of the .pcapng data format:
+## The Pcapng data structure follows the hierarchy of the .pcapng data format:

     public struct Pcapng
         public var segments: [PcapngShb]